box/box-python-sdk-gen/docs/list_collaborations.md

 ## List group collaborations

 Retrieves all the collaborations for a group.
-The user must have admin permissions to inspect enterprise&#x27;s groups.
+The user must have admin permissions to inspect enterprise's groups.

 Each collaboration object has details on which files or folders the group has access to and with what role.